-Getting medical assistance in Riga is easy and the School can arrange a consultation with English-speaking doctor should the need arise.
+Getting medical assistance in Riga is easy and the School can arrange a consultation with an English-speaking doctor should the need arise.
 Public hospitals in Latvia have modern medical equipment for treatment; dental services here will be at least 50% lower than in a London clinic.

 For the most part, Riga is reasonably priced for students.
 The School also issues ISIC card that offers various student discounts in Latvia.